bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 ## Get variant images

-You can query the images for variants.
+Query the images for variants.
 The following query retrieves the image for the specified variant:

 <!--
 type: tab